-- 1. Required or "core" courses include:
+1. Required or "core" courses include:

-- CMSC 641 Algorithms

-- At least one course from the set of "Systems" courses: CMSC 611 Computer Architecture, CMSC 621 Operating Systems, CMSC 661 Database, CMSC 681 Networks
+$^{^{1}}$ All incoming students are assigned an academic advisor.
+Students receive email early in the program from the Graduate Program Coordinator specifying who the academic advisor is.
+Students who will not pursue the thesis option do not need to fill out the Research Advisor form.

 Summary of Requirements for the Ph.D.
-Degree in Computer Science

-- Completion of three "core" classes (Algorithms, plus one each of systems and applications, described below) - At most 6 credits of some combination of CMSC 696, CMSC 699, and CMSC 898 - At most 9 credits of non-CMSC courses with prior approval

-Ph.D. students are free to take more CMSC 699, 898 and 899 above the 33 credits required

-A minimum GPA of 3.0

-Passing the Comprehensive Portfolio

-Passing the Preliminary Examination and Admission to Candidacy

-18 credits of Dissertation Research (CMSC 899) taken after Admission to Candidacy, taken over at least two semesters

-Completing and successfully defending the Dissertation

-A minimum of three years of full-time graduate study or its equivalent, with at least one year of full-time study completed at UMBC.
+Degree in Computer Science • Completion of three "core" classes (Algorithms, plus one each of systems and applications, described below) • At most 6 credits of some combination of CMSC 696, CMSC 699, and CMSC 898 • At most 9 credits of non-CMSC courses with prior approval Ph.D. students are free to take more CMSC 699, 898 and 899 above the 33 credits required A minimum GPA of 3.0 Passing the Comprehensive Portfolio Passing the Preliminary Examination and Admission to Candidacy 18 credits of Dissertation Research (CMSC 899) taken after Admission to Candidacy, taken over at least two semesters Completing and successfully defending the Dissertation A minimum of three years of full-time graduate study or its equivalent, with at least one year of full-time study completed at UMBC.
 (The 18 credits of CMSC 899 satisfy this last requirement.)
 Completing each of the milestones according to the timeline specified in Section 4.5 Ph.D.
 Timeline/Milestones